deeleman/react-shopping-cart/README.md

 #### Type schemas to abide when configuring custom API endpoints

-The application comes preconfigured wih testing URLs pointing to local JSON resources.
-In case you want to switch to other third-party API endpoints of your choice, please refer to the [Item](./src/app/types/items.ts) and [DiscountRule](./src/app/types/discounts.ts) type schemas, corresponding to product items and discount rules, respectively.
+The application comes preconfigured with testing URLs pointing to local JSON resources.
+In case you want to fetch data from any other third-party API of your choice, please refer to the [Item](./src/app/types/items.ts) and [DiscountRule](./src/app/types/discounts.ts) type schemas, corresponding to product items and discount rules, respectively.
 Feel free to check the examples provided in the [API fixtures](static/api/fixtures) folder.

 #### Color themes
-The overall aplication color palette have been striped out from the application stylesheets and made available as an editable SASS map available at [src/sass/_theme.scss](src/sass/_theme.scss).
+The overall aplication theme settings have been striped out from the application stylesheets and made available as an editable SASS map available at [src/sass/_theme.scss](src/sass/_theme.scss) for your editing delight.

 ## Firing up a development environment
 You can spawn a development environment by running `yarn dev` or `npm run dev` in the console.